Phone Number Tracing: An Introduction

 Our phone book provides caller ID name information, also referred to as CNAM, iPhones do not display this information.
 This is part of the inspiration behind CallerSmart, we wanted to solve this problem and help our users stay safe from unknown and annoying calls.

 The identifiable information provided is known as the Caller ID Name (CNAM).
 CNAM, which contains up to 15 characters, show's a calling party's name to help the call recipient identify the caller.
-When receiving the information, the initiator's phone company utilizes a modem to send the character information to the receiver's caller ID.
+When receiving the information, the initiator's phone service provider utilizes a modem to send the character information to the receiver's caller ID.

 CID combined with CNAM information will contain the caller's phone number and name.
 Once the phone call starts its process, the data is then transferred through a modem.
 This information allows customers to avert unwanted calls from solicitors while ensuring that an important call is never missed.
 Having the information is also useful when blocking non-essential phone calls.

 It's important to note that CID and CNAM information can be manipulated by scammers and spammers with caller ID spoofing.
+Spoofing allows a caller to mask his identity and exact location, which may not be revealed when using phone tracking or number tracking services.

 Caller ID spoofing is when a caller changes the CID and CNAM information that displays in order to disguise their true identity to the call recipient.
-Scammers frequently use this technique to fool their victims into giving away money or valuable personal information.
+Scammers frequently use this technique to "spoof" or fool their victims into giving away money or valuable personal information.

 While caller ID spoofing is not illegal, using it in a malicious or fraudulent manner is prohibited by the Federal Communications Commission (FCC).
 In the Truth in Caller ID Act, it is illegal for any person or entity to disseminate misleading or inaccurate caller ID information with the intent to defraud, cause harm, or wrongly obtain anything of value.